ISU-HPC/scinet-site/pages/guide/quick-start.md

 scontrol show partitions
 ```

-In addition, at most 400 cores can be used by all simultaneously running jobs per user across all queues.
+At most 400 cores can be used by all simultaneously running jobs per user across all queues.
 Any additional jobs will be queued but won't start.

 ## Interactive Mode